 You can find more information about this topic in our "Cyber Bullying" blog article.

-Cyber insurance for companies from AXA protects you against the direct losses of a cyber attack and protects against compensation claims from other persons.
-For instance, if customer data has been stolen and your customers then make a claim.
+AXA cyber insurance for companies protects you against the direct losses of a cyber attack and defends against compensation claims from other persons.
+For instance, if sensitive data has been stolen from your customers and they then decide to make a claim.

-The "Privacy and internet legal protection" supplementary insurance of AXA's commercial legal protection insurance covers privacy violations on the internet and offers legal protection in the event of identity or credit card abuse as well as contracts regarding internet access and domains.
+The "Privacy and internet legal protection" module in AXA's commercial legal protection insurance covers privacy violations on the internet and offers legal protection in the event of identity or credit card abuse as well as contracts regarding internet access and domains.

 Trademark law is highly complex in the domain area and must be considered in detail in individual cases.
 But as a rule of thumb, the more similar the parties' business areas, the less similar their brand and/or domain names should be in order to avoid the risk of confusion.